+2.3.8.2.
 Information about availability (development) of future grid development schemes agreed upon with the administrations of the constituent entities of the Russian Federation

-In accordance with the Resolution of the Government of the Russian Federation "On Schemes and Programs of Long-Term Development of the Power Industry" No. 823 dated October 17, 2009, schemes and programs for development of the power industry in the constituent entities of the Russian Federation shall be developed by the executive authorities of the constituent entities of the Russian Federation in cooperation with the system operator and grid organizations for a five-year period with account of the schemes and programs of the Unified Power System of the Russian Federation.
+In accordance with the Resolution of the Government of the Russian Federation "On Schemes and Programs of Long-Term Development of the Power Industry" No. 823 dated October 17, 2009, schemes and programs for development of the power industry in the constituent entities of the Russian Federation shall be developed by the executive authorities of the constituent entities of the Russian Federation in cooperation with system operators and grid organizations for a five-year period with account of the schemes and programs of the Unified Power System of the Russian Federation.